-Every building project impacts beyond the technical and economic aspirations of its realisation, entailing ecological, social, cultural, aesthetic, atmospheric and other changes that also influence the sense of identity.
+Every building project impacts beyond the technical and economic aspirations of its realisation.
 Most buildings last at least several generations.
 The way we now design our buildings, towns, and cities, will endure as future testimony of the social and cultural awareness of our age, as our European ancestors' testimony has endured for us.
 What is built today helps shape not only our own lives but also those of our children.

-2.4 Building and economics
+2.3 Building and economics